phughesmcr/Miski/README.md

 #### Tags

-We can create a tag component by omitting the schema object and providing a null type:
+We can create a tag component by omitting the schema object and (optionally) providing a null type:

 ```typescript
 const activeComponent = new Component<null>({